mz026/memory-hunter/README.md

 ### Are we leaking?

-Hit an API or a page repeatedly and see if the memory usage keep going up without converging to a certain amount.
+Hit an API or a page repeatedly and see if the memory usage keeps going up without converging to a certain amount.

 - Copy `request.default.yml` to `request.yml`, and edit the request parameters.
 - run `$ ruby profile.rb <PID_OF_SERVER>`